 Members of CODAC are encouraged to be as independent as possible, and this includes transportation.
-If you can drive your own vehicle, get a ride, or ride the city bus to an appointment, you are encouraged to do so.
+If you can drive your own vehicle, get a ride, ride the city bus, walk or ride a bike to an appointment, you are encouraged to do so.

-You may qualify for a reduced rate bus pass or Van Tran assistance.
-To find out about the reduced rate bus pass or any other information concerning Tucson's bus system call (520) 792-9222 or visit Sun Tran's website at www.suntran.com.
+You may qualify for a no-cost or reduced rate bus pass or Sun Van assistance.
+To find out about the free/reduced rate bus pass or any other information concerning Tucson's bus system or Sun Van services call (520) 792-9222 or visit Sun Tran's website at www.suntran.com.
 CODAC does not provide bus passes to members.